eclipse/xtext/xtext-website/documentation/301_grammarlanguage.md

         with org.eclipse.xtext.common.Terminals
 ```

 The first line declares the name of the language.
 Xtext leverages Java's class path mechanism.
 This means that the name can be any valid Java qualifier.
-The file name needs to correspond to the language name and have the file extension `.xtext`.
-This means that the name has to be *SecretCompartments.xtext* and must be placed in a package *org.xtext.example* on your project's class path.
+The grammar file name needs to correspond to the language name and have the file extension `.xtext`.
+This means that the name has to be e.g. *Domainmodel.xtext* and must be placed in a package *org.example.domainmodel* on your project's class path.
 In other words, your `.xtext` file has to reside in a Java source folder to be valid.

 The second aspect that can be deduced from the first line of the grammar is its relationship to other languages.
 An Xtext grammar can declare another existing grammar to be reused.
 The mechanism is called [grammar mixin](301_grammarlanguage.html#grammar-mixins).

 ### EPackage Declarations {#package-declarations}

 Xtext parsers create in-memory object graphs while consuming text.
 Such object-graphs are instances of [EMF](https://www.eclipse.org/modeling/emf/) Ecore models.
 An Ecore model basically consists of an EPackage containing EClasses, EDataTypes and EEnums (see the [section on EMF](308_emf_integration.html#model-metamodel) for more details) and describes the structure of the instantiated objects.
 Xtext can infer Ecore models from a grammar (see [Ecore model inference](301_grammarlanguage.html#metamodel-inference)) but it is also possible to import existing Ecore models.
 You can even mix both approaches and use multiple existing Ecore models and infer some others from a single grammar.
 This allows for easy reuse of existing abstractions while still having the advantage of short turnarounds with derived Ecore models.

 #### EPackage Generation